IDS6145-18Spring/assignment-1-practice-designing-models-KallDozer/README.md

 ## Smart City "Traffic Control Unit" Simulation

-My described model of a ["Traffic Control Unit"](analysis/README.md) is mainly a communication and management application.
+My described model of a "Traffic Control Unit" is mainly a communication and management application.
 But his great power lies in the function "createSchedule ()", which is responsible for the creation of an optimized transportation plan upon all submitted user-requests.

+For a deeper insight and the analysis of the simulation please look [here](analysis/README.md)

 ## Smart City "Traffic Control Unit" Code
 [**Exemplary Code**](code/README.md) - This part is containing the initial implementation of the previous mentioned classes in code